ahclab/FormalismCLIP/README.md

 This model leveraged as language encoder the syntax tree encoder from the paper [Transformer-Based Neural Text Generation with Syntactic Guidance](https://arxiv.org/abs/2010.01737).

+In order to implement this model, follow these instructions step by step:

+1. Clone the repository https://github.com/Yinghao-Li/GuiGen inside the GuiG folder in this repository.
+That makes the structure

+GuiG/
+  |
+  |------ GuiGen
+  |______ CLIP

+2.